 When approved, the Contractor shall prepare a secure location within the project area capable of housing containerized waste materials.
 The Contractor shall contain all waste material in leak-proof storage containers such as lined roll-off boxes or 55 gal (208 L) drums, or stored in bulk fashion on storage pads.
 The design and construction of such storage pad(s) for bulk materials shall be subject to approval by the Engineer.
 The Contractor shall place the staged storage containers on an all-weather gravel-packed, asphalt, or concrete surface.
 The Contractor shall maintain a clearance both above and beside the storage units to provide maneuverability during loading and unloading.
-The Contractor shall provide any assistance or equipment requested by the Engineer for authorized personnel to inspect and/or sample contents of each storage containers covered, except when access is requested by authorized personnel of the Department.
+The Contractor shall provide any assistance or equipment requested by the Engineer for authorized personnel to inspect and/or sample contents of each storage container.
+All containers and their contents shall remain intact and undisturbed by unauthorized persons until the manner of disposal is determined.
+The Contractor shall keep the storage containers covered, except when access is requested by authorized personnel of the Department.
 The Engineer shall authorize any additional material added to the contents of any storage container before being filled.